-- 1. economic, social, cultural, environmental, civil and political rights are interdependent and must be respected and protected - 2. cultural, religious, gender and other differences need to be incorporated into government decision-making to ensure equal human rights are enjoyed by all - 3. where policies appear to have conflicting impacts of individual, community and environmental rights, careful and transparent deliberation can identify creative and innovative solutions to policymaking - 4. the concept of human rights is dynamic and can evolve to cover new ground through ongoing public discussion.
+- 1. human rights include economic, social, cultural, environmental, civil and political rights.
+They are universal, indivisible, interdependent and interrelated, and must be respected and protected - 2. cultural, religious, gender and other differences need to be incorporated into government decision-making to ensure equal human rights are enjoyed by all - 3. where policies appear to have conflicting impacts of individual, community and environmental rights, careful and transparent deliberation can identify creative and innovative solutions to policymaking - 4. the concept of human rights is dynamic and can evolve to cover new ground through ongoing public discussion.

-- 1. protection of and respect for Australia's domestic and international human rights obligations in government decisions and policies - 2. continued scrutiny and review of ACT Government decisions and policies through a human rights framework - 3. continued implementation of the Human Rights Act 2004 (ACT) - 4. the ACT Human Rights Act to include a right to a healthy environment - 5. human rights concepts to be progressively translated into effective local laws and policies - 6. well-resourced promotion and education of a shared understanding of human rights obligations, and ongoing and active community discussions about human rights and their application in the ACT - 7. the ACT to continue its role as a leader among Australian jurisdictions in fulfilling human rights obligations and as a key participant in discussions on evolving human rights - 8. a culture of human rights to be cultivated across government, non-government and private sectors - 9. legislated freedom of expression for ACT Government public servants - 10.
+- 1. protection of and respect for Australia's domestic and international human rights obligations in government decisions and policies - 2. continued scrutiny and review of ACT Government decisions and policies through a human rights framework - 3. continued implementation of the Human Rights Act 2004 (ACT) - 4. the ACT Human Rights Act to include a right to a healthy environment and a right to housing - 5. entities operating in the ACT under federal laws to be subject to human rights legislation - 6. human rights concepts to be progressively translated into effective local laws and policies - 7. well-resourced promotion and education of a shared understanding of human rights obligations, and ongoing and active community discussions about human rights and their application in the ACT - 8. the ACT to continue its role as a leader among Australian jurisdictions in fulfilling human rights obligations and as a key participant in discussions on evolving human rights

+- 9. a culture of human rights to be cultivated across government, non-government and private sectors - 10. freedom of expression by ACT Government public servants to be protected - 11. people in the ACT to have an accessible complaints mechanism for breaches of human rights - 12. human rights to be enforceable through the ACT Civil and Administrative Appeals Tribunal - 13.
 Service Funding Agreements between the ACT Government and community sector to include a clause requiring non-discrimination of service provision and/or employment.